Understanding Topical Steroid Withdrawal (TSW).

 Tell-Tale Signs of TSW.

 Different Stages of TSW.

-As individuals with eczema know, the long-term use of moderate-potent steroids on sensitive areas like the face and neck can cause a condition called TSW (Topical Steroid Withdrawal).
+Topical steroids are an important therapy that is often used to treat a variety of conditions including Eczema, Psoriasis and other skin conditions.
+However, the long-term use of moderate-strong steroids on sensitive areas like the face and neck can cause a condition called TSW (Topical Steroid Withdrawal).
 TSW is a relatively new phenomenon, and we’re only beginning to fully understand it.
 In this blog post, we will cover everything you need to know about TSW, including its tell-tale signs, how to avoid it, and ways to ease its symptoms.

 What is TSW?

 TSW is a skin condition that occurs as a reaction to the withdrawal of steroids after long-term use.
 It can happen after using steroids for a lengthy period or a strong dose, then suddenly stopping.
 The condition is thought to be caused by the long-term use of moderate-potent steroids on sensitive areas like the face and neck.
-Most individuals with TSW were using mid to high-potency (strength) TCS and used them daily for an extended time, often more than 12 months.
+The research shows that most individuals with TSW were using mid to high-potency (strength) steroids and used them daily for an extended time, often more than 12 months.

 What are the tell-tale signs of TSW?

 TSW presents with a few unique tell-tale signs, including:

 Affecting sensitive areas such as the face/neck and armpits/groins only.

 Symptoms appear after long-term use of steroids and suddenly stopping the medication.